mindshiftmmoteib-arch/mindshift/TRANSLATION_FEATURE_SUMMARY.md

 ## Overview

-Successfully implemented a real-time two-way voice translation feature for the TRAVoices application using LiveKit agents.
+Successfully implemented a real-time two-way voice translation feature for the MINDSHIFT ARABIA application using LiveKit agents.
 The system consists of three main components: a Next.js API route, frontend UI components, and a Python agent worker deployed on Render.

 ---